imagej/imagej.github.io/pages/BigDataViewer.md

 same filename with *.settings* appended.
 For example, if the dataset's XML file is named *drosophila.xml*, the settings file must be named *drosophila.settings.xml*.
 (If you select {% include bc content='File |
-Save settings' %}, this filename is already suggested in the Save File dialog.)
+Save settings'%}, this filename is already suggested in the Save File dialog.)

 Settings files assume that a specific number of sources are present,